delay/flutter_starter/README.md

 ![Provider vs. GetX main.dart](https://cdn-images-1.medium.com/max/3932/1*xhycO4bq0SLsrNI0g1bQqw.png)

 Once you understand the GetX way it becomes much easier to organize your code and separate your concerns between your UI and functions.
 For instance when calling a function in the UI I was having to handle the results from the function in the UI and display snackbars with the results.
 With GetX I was able to move the snackbars into the actual function which makes more sense for me since I no longer have to send success and fail messages in and out of functions.
-I also keep all the logic in the function rather than having to also handle certain parts in the UI.
 Below I show a button which signs in the user with the old way vs GetX way.
 I prefer the GetX way even though it isn’t a lot shorter, but I like having my logic all separated from the UI.

 ![](https://cdn-images-1.medium.com/max/3580/1*YWsqOuTY1xvqkVvGrt2BLQ.png)